tdreyno/awardwinningfjords/source/2017/09/26/programming-with-facts.html.markdown

 ## Rules

 The final piece of the puzzle is adding derived state.
-If Redux these live in selectors, in MobX they are computed.
+With Redux these live in selectors.
+In MobX they are `computed`.
 In this system, they are just more rows in the database.

 Say I wanted to provide a fact about whether the user uses SSL.
 I can write a Rule which, when matched, will add a fact.
 When the facts triggering the rule change, the derived fact can be cleaned up.
 Other pieces of code don't need to know the difference between "real" state and derived state.